-Plazas are paved public open spaces often bordered by buildings and sometimes streets.
-They can include trees and plantings but are differentiated from parks due to them being primarily hardscaped.
-These spaces often host both civic and cultural events.
-They are filled with street furnishings, lighting, plantings, and public art.
-When not being programmed for events, they can still be a gathering place for the downtown resident, worker, or visitor.
+Plazas are paved public spaces bordered by buildings or streets.
+Unlike parks, they are primarily hardscaped but may include trees and plantings.
+Plazas host civic and cultural events and feature street furnishings, lighting, and public art.
+When not hosting events, they serve as gathering places for downtown residents, workers, and visitors.
 Recommendations include:

-Activate plazas with programming and events to encourage community engagement and social interaction.
-Design plazas with movable seating, shade structures, and landscaping to facilitate fulltime use.
+- Activate plazas with programming and events to encourage community engagement and social interaction. - Design plazas with movable seating, shade structures, and landscaping to facilitate full-time use.